DucduyDev/DucduyDev/README.md

 * 🌍  I'm based in Ho Chi Minh, Vietnam
 * ✉️  You can contact me at [nguyenhoangducduy1610@gmail.com](mailto:nguyenhoangducduy1610@gmail.com)
-* 🧠  I'm learning Node.js and related back-end things to become a full-stack developer
+* 🧠  I'm learning Node.js and .NET and related back-end things to become a professional full-stack developer

 ### Skills